Skip to content

 As Jói said:

-“Before you put the big deal into the CRM and tell your boss, you need to qualify the opportunity properly.”
+“Before you put the big deal into the CRM and tell your boss, you must properly qualify the opportunity.”

 Ask yourself these questions: